animagram-jp/.github/.github/CONTRIBUTING.md

 ```

 #### Error

-This is for comprehensive export of error within softwear for me, and comprehensive implement for users.

 - Do not use `std::error::Error` implementations as they are not compatible with no_std.
 - Define an item for each module (such as `ListError`), and wrap them in the public Error item (e.g., `VariableListError::List(ListError)`).